 We just want to touch on a quick example of how this might work with the online v offline world.

 For this we are going to look at a WDW football match.

 If we were looking at the example above, Bookmaker 2 clearly has a larger margin than that of Bookmaker 1.
 But if we were looking to place a bet on the Home Win, then we would always take the 1.6 price over the 1.4 price regardless of margin as this will pay more should our bet win.

 What you need to bear in mind here is that the margin is made up of the whole market.
 It needs all results to create it and therefore it means that the odds will change and fluctuate for each.

 If we jump back to the high street to wrap this up, the higher margins that you find will be for a number of reasons.
 The main one is that the betting shops incur higher costs, such as rent, utility bills and staff wages.
 They need to create a higher margin to make more money from the lower number of bets that they take compared to online.

 There is also an argument for the high street offering a different betting environment, such as actual interaction for punters, which again, comes at a higher cost.
 If the price is good enough, then punters are willing to pay it.
 Or they simply don’t know how the industry works, which is pretty common as well.

 Either way, there is nothing we can do about margins as they are the way the industry ticks over.
-They have to exist for the bookmakers to make money and the reality is that shrewd punters who consistently look for the best prices won’t need to worry about margins at all.
+They have to exist for the bookmakers to sustain their business and the reality is that shrewd punters who consistently look for the best prices won’t need to worry about margins at all.
 Those that place all bets with the same bookmaker will feel the biggest effects from the bookmaker’s margin, and as a result can be leaving huge sums of money in the form of value on the table.